SUN CITY SHADOW HILLS Veterans Club

 Stay abreast of your entitled VA benefits

-Meet veterans from the community
+Meet veterans and residents from the SCSH community

 Participate in Flag Decorations National Holidays